RyanStoparczyk/CRUD-Restaurant-App/README.txt

 Purpose: To create a CRUD program, working with node.js on the backend.
  - Languages used: JavaScript, CSS, HTML (view engine: pug)
- - Modules used: axiom, express, pug
+ - Modules used: axiom, express, pug, mongoose
  - dev modules used: nodemon, prettier

-Note: The restaurants are saved as JSON files, rather than as a db in the current build.
-These restaurant objects reset with each server reboot.

 Thank you!